mayank1327/mayank1327/README.md

 ---

-### 🎯 Quick Highlights

-- 🎓 ECE Student passionate about technology
-- 💻 Full Stack Developer with MERN expertise
-- 🌟 Strong foundation in Java & Data Structures
-- 🔍 Currently exploring Low-Level Design (LLD)
-- 🚀 Building real-world projects
-- 📚 Continuous learner & problem solver

 ### 👨‍💻 About Me

-Hey there!
-I'm **Mayank**, an enthusiastic ECE student with a deep passion for software development.
+Hi!
+It’s Mayank, who loves creating & exploring through a code.

 My journey in tech is driven by:

-- 🔭 Building robust applications using **Java** and **MERN Stack**
+- 🔭 I like building logic with **Java & DSA**,
 - 🌱 Mastering **Data Structures & Algorithms**
 - 💡 Implementing **clean code** practices & **design patterns**
 - 🎯 Creating solutions that make a difference

 > "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+When you have to explain it, it's bad."

-### 🌟 What Makes Me Different
+### 👀 What Makes Me Different

 - 🤝 Strong team collaboration skills
 - 🎯 Detail-oriented problem solver
 - 📚 Quick learner & adaptable
 - 💭 Creative thinking approach

-### 🎵 Beyond Coding

-When I'm not coding, you'll find me:
+🥂 When I'm not coding, you'll find me:

 - 🎵 Vibing to old classic songs
 - ☕ Enjoying a perfect cup of tea
 - 🌿 Finding peace in nature
-- 📖 Learning something new

 ### 🛠 Technical Arsenal